Unified Robust Boosting

-In this article we propose IRBoost as a unified robust boosting algorithm, and illustrate its applications in regression, generalized linear models, classification and time-to-event data analysis.
-The method can be used for outlier detection and can provide more robust predictive models.
-Based on existing weighted boosting software, we can explore the developed models on variable importance and the underlying trees.
-The \proglang{R} package \pkg{irboost} is a useful tool in the machine learning applications.
+In this article, we introduced IRBoost as a unified robust boosting algorithm and demonstrated its versatility in regression, generalized linear models, classification, and time-to-event data analysis.
+The method served well for outlier detection and yielded more robust predictive models.
+Leveraging existing weighted boosting software, the approach could conveniently conduct tuning parameter selections and further explore the developed models for variable importance.
+The \proglang{R} package \pkg{irboost} proved to be a valuable tool in machine learning applications.